commercetools/ui-kit/materials/tokens/README.md

   composes: textarea;
   color: var(--token-font-color-disabled);
   border: 1px solid var(--token-border-color-input-disabled);
-  background: var(--token-color-background-input-disabled);
+  background: var(--token-background-color-input-disabled);
 }
 ```

 ### The file

 Understanding how your code is organized allows anybody to jump straight into the action.
-Therefore its important to organize our files into sections
+Therefore it's important to organize our files into sections

 Here's an example of what a design token file should look like